ceceghini/l10n-italy/l10n_it_einvoice_base/README.rst

 This module manage infrastructure to manage Italian E Invoice and FatturaPA as per send to the SdI (Exchange System by Italian Tax Authority)

-|warning| This module may be conflict with OCA modules with error:
+|warning| This module may be conflict with some OCA modules with error:

 *name CryptoBinary used for multiple values in typeBinding*

 Please, do not mix OCA module and OIA modules.
+This module replaces l10n_it_fatturapa of OCA distribution.

-|halt| Do not install this module: it is in development status; official release will be avaiable on 2018-10-22
+|halt| Do not install this module: it is still in development status.

 |it|